creslinux/nginx_connect/README.md

 Squid can act as Forward proxy and with bump offer the same.
 However i found sqids minimum cache time of 1 minute to be far outside acceptable, as my use-case i wish to often only cache for 1 second.
 Im mainly protecting against 100's of clients wanting the same data in the same 1 second moment.

+## Template Variables pre_start.sh
+User have the opportunity to mount their `nginx.conf` as `/etc/nginx/nginx.conf.template` and run any changes against this via a script named `/pre_start.sh`.
+This is a means to work around swarm config files being read-only.

+if `/pre_start.sh` exists i.e user has mounted it, it is run prior to startup.
+I use this to modify and move the nginx.conf.template to nginx.conf

 nginx_conf example.
 Volume mount as `/etc/nginx/nginx.conf`
 ```
 worker_processes  1;